ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 > If a correct process `P1` sends a message `m` to a correct process `P2` and not all messages are lost, then `P2` eventually delivers message `m`.

-Ok, but haven't you just hidden the variablility of the earlier definition behind the abstract term ***correct process***?
+Ok, but haven't you just hidden the variability of the earlier definition behind the abstract term ***correct process***?
 Yes, that's true &mdash; but you did ask for a consistent definition!

 The term ***correct process*** means different things in different fault models.
 If we need to implement the Byzantine Fault Model, then a ***correct*** process is a non-malicious or non-arbitrary process; however, if we are implementing the Crash Model, then a ***correct*** process is simply one that doesn't crash.

-So, as soon as you see the word ***correct*** in a definition like the one above, we should immediately determine which fault model being used, because this will then tell us what ***correct*** means in that particular context.
+So, as soon as you see the word ***"correct"*** in a definition like the one above, we should immediately determine which fault model is being used, because this will then tell us what ***correct*** means in that particular context.

 ### How Do We Go About Implementing Reliable Delivery?